valeriansaliou/node-sales-tax/README.md

   });
 ```

-## Where the tax data is pulled from?
+## Where is the offline tax data is pulled from?

-The tax data is pulled from [VAT, GST and sales tax rates — ey.com](http://www.ey.com/gl/en/services/tax/worldwide-vat--gst-and-sales-tax-guide---rates).
+The offline tax data is pulled from [VAT, GST and sales tax rates — ey.com](http://www.ey.com/gl/en/services/tax/worldwide-vat--gst-and-sales-tax-guide---rates).

 **It is kept up-to-date with the year-by-year tax changes worldwide.**